paapaabdullahm/docker-cron/README.md

 ## Environment Variables

-The running container accepts the following environmental variables for establishing ssh connections, connecting to databases and s3 compatible object storage:
+The running container accepts the following environmental variables for establishing ssh connections, connecting to databases and s3 compatible object storage endpoints to execute backup and other admin related jobs:

 <table width="100%">
     <tr>